juliorojas81871/ai-agent/README.md

 ## Description

 An AI-powered content analysis platform that helps YouTube creators optimize their videos through advanced insights.
 It features smart transcription, AI-generated thumbnails and titles, viral shot scripting, and interactive AI agent conversations.
 All built with Next.js, React, and integrated AI models like Anthropic and OpenAI.
 If anyone want see this code, [please click at this link](https://ai-agent-n7654qqpz-juliorojas81871s-projects.vercel.app).
+The Credit Card number to use is 4242 4242 4242 4242.
+The expiration, CVC, name, and address can be anything you want.

 ## Technologies & Methods Used